Jonah-Douglas/Bright-Skies/README.md

 ***

 This application aims to inform users about solar energy and how realistic it is, based on the user's location.
-We provide a mpa interface for users to enter their location, and we output statistics regarding environmental and monetary benefits.
+We provide a map interface for users to enter their location, and we output statistics regarding environmental and monetary benefits.
 Other features include an energy calculator to explain what a kilowatt hour really is, frequently asked questions, general information about solar panels, and an about us page describing the team.

 ***